Multifetal or Selective Reduction – Benefits, Risks and Precautions

 The expenses for the procedure differ from hospital to hospital, depending on the number of foetuses, and the complexity.
 At times, your fertility clinics might include the cost in their package as an optional service.

 Reducing your existing foetuses is a tricky procedure for the body, but it also affects your emotions.
-Discuss it with your partner and your doctor before making a decision, and know it is for your best and the benefit of the remaining babies.
+Discuss it with your partner and your doctor before making a decision, and know it is for your best interest and the benefit of the remaining babies.